 From time to time, we may be party to legal proceedings incidental to our business.
-As of June 30, 2018, certain claims, suits or legal proceedings arising out of the normal course of business have been filed or were pending against QIAGEN or our subsidiaries.
+As of September 30, 2018, certain claims, suits or legal proceedings arising out of the normal course of business have been filed or were pending against QIAGEN or our subsidiaries.
 These matters have arisen in the ordinary course and conduct of business, as well as through acquisition.
 Although it is not possible to predict the outcome of such litigation, we assess the degree of probability and evaluate the reasonably possible losses that we could incur as a result of these matters.
 We accrue for any estimated loss when it is probable that a liability has been incurred and the amount of probable loss can be estimated.
-Litigation accruals totaled \$17.0 million which were recorded to general, administrative, restructuring, integration and other expense, net in the three months ended June 30, 2018.
-Although it is possible losses.
+Litigation accruals totaled \$8.6 million as of September 30, 2018.
+The estimated amount of a range of possible losses is between \$5.0 million and \$9.0 million.
 Based on the facts known to QIAGEN and after consultation with legal counsel, management believes that such litigation will not have a material adverse effect on our financial position or results of operations above the amounts accrued.
 However, the outcome of these matters is ultimately uncertain, thus any settlements or judgments against us in excess of management's expectations could have a material adverse effect on our financial position, results of operations or cash flows.